serghiou/best-of-data-science/best-of-r.md

 ## Bayesian Statistics

 **[rstanarm.](http://mc-stan.org/rstanarm/articles/rstanarm.html)** Package.
 Vignette.
 This package truly makes Bayesian statistics accessible to the wider community of data scientists.
 It redefines the basic R functions for fitting models to fit Bayesian models using the Stan backend.
 Very highly recommended for your definitive answer to working with Bayesian statistics.
+[This](http://mc-stan.org/users/documentation/case-studies/tutorial_rstanarm.html) is a fantastic tutorial on how to use rstanarm to fit hierarchical models (it also goes through the `lme4` package)!

 **[projpred.](http://mc-stan.org/projpred/articles/quickstart.html)** Package.
 Vignette.
 This package performs variable selection for fitting models using the rstanarm package.
 This is super useful in any kind of predictive data analysis exercise.
 It uses the Stan as a backend.